marcosh/crem/README.md

 Code is formatted using [fourmolu](https://github.com/fourmolu/fourmolu) version 0.10.1.0.

+### Cabal flags

+We have a `cabal` flag called `errors` which allows enabling `-Werror`.
+It has a default of `False`, so that warning are not turned into errors.

+In development and CI we use the flag `-f errors` so that we can avoid any warning in the library code.

 ## Project setup

 You can find more details on the project setup on [Setup.md](/Setup.md).